wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 *handling* of continuations.
 A continuation is handled at the delimiter of a control tag rather than at the invocation site of the control tag.
-Control tags are a mild extension of exception tags as in the exception-handling proposal.
+Control tags are a mild extension of exception tags as in the exception handling proposal.
 The key difference is that in addition to a payload type, a control tag also declares a return type.

 Typed continuations may be efficiently implemented using segmented